Tuesday, October 9, 2018

 "Why Not 13?"
 Tales from the Holocaust

-I’ve been collecting a few stories about the Holocaust recently.
-I thought teachers might find them of some use.
+NOTE TO TEACHERS: I’ve been collecting stories about the Holocaust recently.
+I thought other educators might find them of some use.

 These tend to be tales of the lucky, those who survived.
 They include a man saved by his pencil, the lone survivor from a sunken ship, and a dozen Jewish children rescued by a good Dutch soul.
 “Why not 13?” he asked himself later.